 19. Hazel Food Market, Menlo Park

 This Saturday market is a staple at Greenlyn Village Centre.
 Nammie’s mini cakes are a must eat with a bullet-proof coffee.
 And if you’re feeling adventurous, try a jar of Stanley’s snails in French burgundy butter, parsley and garlic.

 Where: Cnr.
 Thomas Edison and Mackenzie Streets, Menlo Park

 There is interesting outdoor art to be experienced, if only you know where to look.
 Marco Cianfanelli is the acclaimed sculptor responsible for the outstanding Mandela Capture Site monument.
-His Urban Being Sculpture stands at nearly 12 meters high, weighs 8.2 tons, and can be found at the front of the Pretoria City Lodge, The Fields, 407 Hilda Street.
-He says, ‘I am interested in making things that prompt a sense of the complexity of the present’.
+His Urban Being Sculpture stands at nearly 12 metres high, weighs 8,2 tons and can be found at the front of the Pretoria City Lodge.

 The Spirit of Tshwane by Anton Smit can be found at Aramist Avenue, Menlyn Maine.
 The sculpture is designed to represent the spirit of the local Apies River (known as the Tshwane).
 The river is symbolised by flowing elements attached to the heads, but Tshwane also means ‘we live together, therefore, we are interdependent” which the sculptor asserts is symbolised by the two main heads growing from each other.

 21. Enjoy the Jacaranda trees in full bloom